LED - What are the differences?

 With directional lamps such as GU10 spot lamps there is little difference as light is focused forward.

-Integral LED are meeting the challenge of beam spread by introducing our new OMNI lamp- by using the latest driverless linear LED technology, we have done away with the heavy heat sinks and complex circuitry associated with LED lamps to produce a highly efficient, lightweight lamp with a super-wide beam angle that consumers have been waiting for.
-Please click below to see the range.
+Integral LED are meeting the challenge of beam spread by introducing the Integral LED Omni Lamp filament candle bulb range - by using the latest driverless linear LED technology, we have done away with the heavy heat sinks and complex circuitry associated with LED lamps to produce a highly efficient, lightweight lamp with a super-wide beam angle that consumers have been waiting for.